sheridanwall/Intro_to_Python/README.md

-# Foundations Homework
+# Intro_to_Python

-# These are homework assignments completed as part of the Foundations course for Columbia Journalism School's M.S.
+These are homework assignments completed as part of the Foundations in Computing course for Columbia Journalism School's M.S.
 Data Journalism program.